okta/terraform-provider-okta/website/docs/r/group.html.markdown

 * `description` - (Optional) The description of the Okta Group.

+* `users` - (Optional) The users associated with the group.
+This can also be done per user.

 ## Attributes Reference

 * `id` - The ID of the Okta Group.